allenbijo/colmap-on-colab/README.md

-# colmap_colab
+# Colmap Machine
+Find the colab notebook here

-Supplementary files to run COLMAP on Google Colab
+Modified the codebase to run COLMAP on a video and create transforms for it